 Rental Agreements & Contracts in Buenos Aires

-Garantia contracts last for two years, are unfurnished and are priced in pesos (usually with a set adjustment for inflation every 6 months).
+- Garantia contracts last for two years, are unfurnished and are priced in pesos (usually with a set adjustment for inflation every 6 months).
 The catch?
-You need a “garantia”, or someone willing to co-sign your contract that owns property in Buenos Aires.
-They’d be signing that they’re willing to pay your debt if you fail to pay rent.
+You need a “garantia”, or someone that owns property in Buenos Aires willing to co-sign for you.
+They’d be signing that they’re responsible for your debt if you fail to pay rent.
 So, unless you have family in town, you probably will be renting with a temporary contract.

 Now that you know what you’re looking for, here are some tips and advice on where to look:

-Consider reaching out to Airbnb rentals, asking if they’ll consider a long-term contract.
+- Reach out to Airbnb rentals and ask if they’ll consider a long-term contract.

 Pago Fácil: How to pay your bills

-You can also pay a lot of online purchases (like flights) this way as many online storefronts offer this option at check out.
-It's something to consider if the website rejects your foreign card or you'd prefer to use cash.
+You can also pay a lot of online purchases (like flights) this way as many online storefronts offer this option at check out (usually via MercadoPago).

 How to get Health Insurance in Buenos Aires